-Last week a mother told me that she was transferring her children to a new school because there were known child-abusers hanging around the neighborhood.
+In Cleveland, I know a mother who transferred her children to a new school because she’d been told about child-abusers in the neighborhood.
 The children weren’t allowed outside for recess, for fear of being victimized.
-That’s in Cleveland.
-A few weeks before that, my brother-in-law’s PTA group was looking for a speaker to give a talk on “protecting our children from strangers.”
-That’s in the picturesque community of Concord, New Hampshire.
+In a picturesque New Hampshire town, the PTA group was looking for a speaker to give a talk on “protecting our children from strangers.”
 No place seems to be safe.

 The world is a dangerous place.
-We want our children to be aware, so that they will stay safe.
-But we don’t want them to be afraid all of the time.
-Fear is a useful emotion when it leads to action that restores a sense of safety.
+We want our children to be aware, but we don’t want them to be afraid all of the time.
+Fear is a useful emotion.
 We need fear to keep us from doing stupid things.
-But continual fear that doesn’t get resolved interferes with normal psychological development and even physical health.
-Children who are anxious are more likely to come down with minor infections, for example.
+But never-ending fear interferes with normal psychological development and even physical health.
+Fearful children are prone to minor infections, for example.
 Chronic fear also increases the risk of heart attacks and strokes years later.

-A tendency to become anxious can be inherited (researchers have been able to pick out anxious babies as early as 4 months.)
-But fearfulness in children is also largely the result of fearfulness in parents.
-We communicate our beliefs about the world to our children.
-When we see the world as threatening, we make it more likely that our children will too.
+A tendency to become anxious can be inherited.
+Researchers have been able to pick out anxious babies as early as 4 months.
+But fearfulness in children is also learned.
+Parents teach children to see the world as they do.
+When we see dangers everywhere, we make it more likely that our children will too.